Mustafa II

-Mustafa II (/ˈmʊstəfə/; مصطفى ثانى Muṣṭafā-yi sānī; 6 February 1664 – 29 December 1703) was the sultan of the Ottoman Empire from 1695 to 1703.
+Mustafa II (/ˈmʊstəfə/; مصطفى ثانى Muṣṭafā-yi sānī; 6 February 1664 – 29 December 1703) was the ruling sultan of the Ottoman Empire from 1695 to 1703.

 Early life

 He was born at Edirne Palace on 6 February 1664.
-He was the son of Sultan Mehmed IV (1648–87) and Gülnuş Sultan, originally named Evmania, who was of Greek descent.
+He was the son of Sultan Mehmed IV (1648–87) and Gülnuş Sultan, originally named Evmania/Eugenie, who was of Greek descent.

 Much of Mustafa's childhood was passed in Edirne, the city of his birth.
 While he was in Mora Yenişehiri with his father in 1669, he began his religious education under Vani Mehmed Efendi, undergoing the bed-i besmele ceremony.
 The writing teacher was the famous calligrapher Hâfiz Osman.
-In 1675, he and his brother Ahmed were circumcised and his sisters Hatice Sultan and Fatma Sultan were married.
+In 1675, he and his brother Ahmed were circumcised and his sisters Hatice Sultan and Fatma Emetullah Sultan were married.
 The celebration lasted 20 days.

 Reign

 Great Turkish War

 During his reign the Great Turkish War, which had started in 1683, was still going on.
 After the failure of the second Siege of Vienna (1683) the Holy League had captured large parts of the Empire's territory in Europe.
 The Habsburg armies came as far as Niš, modern-day Serbia, before being pushed back across the Danube by 1690.
 Sultan Mustafa II was determined to recapture the lost territories in Hungary and therefore he personally commanded his armies.
 He set out from Niš with a large Ottoman Army to campaign against the Holy League.